- Section 1. Statement of Purpose

 Rules promulgated and effective, April, 2007

-The purpose of the Public Interest Law Loan Forgiveness Fund (PILLFF) of the USC School of Law shall be to provide financial assistance to graduates of the School of Law who obtain employment in the field of public interest law and who need assistance in repaying loans for legal education.
+The Purpose of the Public Interest Law Loan Forgiveness Fund (PILLFF) of The School of Law shall be to provide financial assistance to graduates of the School of Law who obtain employment in the field of public interest law and who need assistance in repaying loans for legal education.

-- has graduated from the USC School of Law
+(1) will graduate or has graduated from the School of Law;

-- files a written application for the grant with the PILLFF Committee
+(2) files a written application for the grant with the PILLFF Committee;

-- agrees to be continuously employed in the field of public interest law for two years after the effective date of an initial grant and for one year after the effective date of any subse- quent grant; and
+(3) agrees to remain continuously employed in the field of public interest for two years after the effective date of an initial grant and for one year after the effective date of any subsequent grant; and

-- Debt is “qualified debt” if it is debt incurred to pay the expenses of legal education and owed to an institution or governmental lender.
-Private debt owed to a family member or friend outside the framework of a regular lender is not a qualified debt.
+- Debt is “qualified debt” if it is debt incurred to pay the expenses of legal education and owed to an insti- tutional or governmental lender.
+Private debt owed to a family member of friend outside the framework of a regular lending is not a qualified debt.

 - No PILLFF assistance shall be used for any purpose other than to repay qualified debt.

-- An award of financial assistance shall be paid only to a person who has become a member of the SC Bar and who agrees to remain continuously employed in the public interest law field for a second year.
-The award will be paid directly to the lender upon receipt of a completed Applicant’s Lender and Employment Verification and Certification Form.
-This form will be sent by the Law School at the time of notification of an award.
+- An award of financial assistance shall be announced at the beginning of the recipient’s first year of public interest law employment.
+The award will be paid at the end of the first year’s employment contingent on the recipient having become a member of the South Carolina Bar and agreeing to a second year of public interest law employment.
+In situations when the award recipient has been working more than a year in public interest law, the distribution will take place immediately.
+In all cases the award will be paid directly to the lender upon receipt of a completed Applicant’s Lender and Employment Verification and Certification Form.
+This form will be sent by the Law School at the appropriate time.

-PILLFF Committee may consider any factors that the PILLFF Committee considers relevant,
+PILLFF Committee may consider any factor that the PILLFF Committee considers relevant,

 including but not limited to: